Robert Ritz, B.S., M.Ed., Ph.D.

 BOOKS AND SUPPLIES

-Online Graduate Students: Any online course materials are only available through MBS Direct: www.mbsdirect.net/liberty.
-Online graduate students using financial aid or payment plans can pay for books and supplies by requesting a book voucher advance for use at MBS Direct.
+Online students using financial aid or payment plans can pay for course materials by requesting a book voucher advance for use at MBS Direct.
 To estimate the amount needed for the book voucher, students should contact MBS Direct.
-Students can add funds to a book voucher through Financial Check-In, which is transferred to MBS Direct for the student to use.
-Any amount added to the voucher that is not covered by the student’s credit (if applicable) must be paid out of pocket.
+If a student has a credit on their Liberty University student account, books and supplies may be charged to the student’s account by means of the online book voucher system.
+Students can add funds to a book voucher through FCI, which is transferred to MBS Direct for the student to use.
+Any amount added to the voucher that is not covered by the student’s credit must be paid out of pocket.
+Book vouchers for online students can only be used at MBS Direct.

-Any online student taking a Resident or Intensive course may need to purchase their books and supplies through the Liberty University Campus Bookstore.
+Any online student taking a Resident or Intensive course may need to purchase their books and supplies through the Liberty University On-Campus Bookstore.

-The student is responsible for paying applicable course fees, online content fees (including e-Books), material fees, inclusive access fees, and fees charged for special elective-type courses by organizations other than the University.
-A list of these fees is published on the Student Financial Services webpage (http://www.liberty.edu/financeadmin/studentfinances/).
+The student is responsible for paying applicable course fees, online content fees (including e-Books ), material fees, inclusive access fees, and fees charged for special elective-type courses by organizations other than the University.
+A list of these fees is published on the Student Financial Services' webpage (www.liberty.edu/index.cfm?PID=296).
+Most fees are non-refundable unless stated otherwise.

 The inclusive access fee includes electronic access to required course content and direct access to Blackboard at any time and on any device.
 If applicable, the fee may cover the cost of printed course materials for Online courses.
-The fee is required and is non-refundable.
+The fee is waived for Online undergraduate students taking undergraduate Online courses.
+Students in the BSN-MSN program at the undergraduate level will have the inclusive access fee waived for any Online undergraduate courses.

 GRADUATION APPLICATION FEE

 All graduating students must complete a graduation application through their ASIST account.
-A $100 graduation application fee is automatically assessed when the application is processed, not upon degree conferral.
-This non-refundable fee is not contingent on the student’s attendance at graduation events or activities.
+A $100 graduation application fee is automatically assessed when the application is submitted, not upon degree conferral.
+This non-refundable fee not contingent on the student’s attendance at graduation events or activities.

 CERTIFICATE COMPLETION APPLICATION FEE